 You should also be referred to a specialist microtia/atresia clinic, if available, or professionals with experience in these conditions.
 There are microtia clinics in Sydney and Melbourne and your local professional team will liaise closely with them.
 At the specialist clinic you will see a multidisciplinary team that may include a specialist ENT surgeon, plastic surgeon, audiologists and speech pathologists.
 The team will also have access to a geneticist and other professionals who may need to be involved in the overall management of your child.

 The specialist team will usually meet with you soon after birth.
 They will discuss the options available for your child and develop with you a long-term management plan.
 At this stage parents often have lots of questions about improving the cosmetic appearance of the ears.
 The team will be able to answer your questions, share with you photos of other children and adults they have worked with and may use computer aided software to demonstrate expected outcomes of ear reconstruction surgery.
-In the meantime they will liaise with Australian Hearing to ensure your child’s hearing is assessed and hearing aids are fitted if appropriate.
+In the meantime they will liaise with Hearing Australia to ensure your child's hearing is assessed and hearing aids are fitted if appropriate.
 The purpose of the first early consultation with the multidisciplinary team is to ensure that any deafness is managed appropriately, alleviate concerns you may have and advise about the options available in the future.